Camp Walton Schoolhouse Museum

-In the heart of historic downtown Fort Walton Beach is where the Camp Walton Schoolhouse can be found today, but it was originally located across the street from the present day Chamber of Commerce on Main Street (Highway 98).
+In the heart of the historic downtown, Fort Walton Beach is where the Camp Walton Schoolhouse can be found today, but it was originally located across the street from the present-day Chamber of Commerce on Main Street (Highway 98).
 It has been moved three different times.

 This building was the first schoolhouse constructed for the children of Camp Walton, later to be Fort Walton Beach.
 Local citizens built the school of native pine and oak in 1911.
 When the school opened in 1912, there were 15 students and one teacher.
 Eight grades were taught in this one-room school.

 In 1927 another room was added to the building for the high school students, grades 9 to 12, and their teacher.